 (Santavuori-Haltia disease)—symptoms begin to appear between the ages of six months and two years, and progress rapidly.
-Children with this type generally live until mid-childhood (about age five), though some survive in a vegetative state a few years longer.
+Children with this type generally live until age five, though some survive in a vegetative state a few years longer.

 Late infantile NCL

 (Jansky-Bielschowsky disease)—symptoms begin to appear between ages 2-4, and progress rapidly.
 Children with this type usually live until ages 8-12.

 (Spielmeyer-Vogt-Sjogren-Batten disease)—symptoms begin to appear between ages 5-8, and progress less rapidly.
 Those afflicted usually live until their late teens or early 20s; and in some cases, into their 30s.